dojo/docs/dojox/app.rst

 Building an Application
 =======================

-Once you have created your configuration file and the application you might want to build the application for production.
+Once you have created your configuration file and the application, you might want to build the application for production.
-For that ``dojox/app`` comes with extensions to the Dojo build system in order to help you build your application from the configuration file.
+In order to help you build your application from the configuration file ``dojox/app`` comes with extensions to the Dojo build system.

-In order to achieve that you will need to create a simple Dojo build system profile that will contain the key information of your build and import the ``dojox/app`` extensions into the build process.
+The first step is to create a simple Dojo build system profile that will contain the key information of your build and import the ``dojox/app`` extensions into the build process as shown below (see require line in the profile):

 .. js::